eikster-dk/gh-worktree/README.md

-  clone       Will clone a github repository into a folder completion  Generate the autocompletion script for the specified shell help        Help about any command
+  clone       Will clone a github repository into a folder completion  Generate the autocompletion script for the specified shell help        Help about any command pr          Will checkout the pr into a worktree branch

 Flags:
   -h, --help   help for worktree